Driving around Iceland: A guide to gas prices

 - Maintain a steady speed: Speed limits in Iceland are relatively low—90 km/h on paved roads and 80 km/h on gravel roads.
 Sticking to these limits can save fuel.

 - Don’t keep the engine on: Many travelers feel the need to keep the car on so they don’t cool down too much in cold weather.
-Modern engines require only a few minutes to warm up, and keeping them on burns fuel unnecessarily, apart from being harmful to the environment.
+Modern engines require only a few minutes to warm up, and keeping them on burns fuel unnecessarily and is harmful to the environment.

 - Don’t carry too many things: Carrying unnecessary weight in your vehicle can increase fuel consumption.
 Try to reduce the things you’re taking on excursions and only bring essential items.